Click here to view a map inclusive of all new developments listed below.

 Atlantic Realty Companies is looking to construct a mid-rise 145-unit residential building in Reston Corner (located in the southwest corner of Reston Parkway and Sunrise Valley Drive), according to RestonNow, with up to 1,200 square feet of retail.

-Developer Brookfield Properties’ has received approval from the Fairfax County Board of Supervisors for their local project Reston Crescent, a 36-acre plot of land located “on the north side of Sunrise Valley Drive between Edmund Halley Drive and Reston Parkway.
+Developer Brookfield Properties’ has received approval from the Fairfax County Board of Supervisors for their $1.4 billion project dubbed Halley Rise (formally known as Reston Crescent), a 36-acre plot of land located “on the north side of Sunrise Valley Drive between Edmund Halley Drive and Reston Parkway.
 The property will be carved into eight new urban blocks,” according to Fairfax County.
 In addition:

 - The two buildings currently on the plot of land will be joined by six new ones, bringing 1.5 million square feet in new office space.